+Below are two ads that PETA sought approval from L.A.
+Metro to run.
 The first, from 2019, features a sheep and a message imploring readers to wear vegan clothes.

-The other, from 2021, features a chicken, urges people to go vegan, and is in direct response to ads Metro had previously run promoting a product from the fast-food chain Jack in the Box.
+The other, from 2021, features a chicken, urges people to go vegan, and is in direct response to ads that L.A.
+Metro had previously run promoting a product from the fast-food chain Jack in the Box.

 PETA saw this legal fight to the end of the line.
 Now, L.A.
 Metro must hit the brakes on its unconstitutional, discriminatory practices.